Gauged Quintessence: Quintessence dynamics

-Figure~\ref{fig:tendency} illustrates how the gauge potential effect can be significant in some periods but disappears in the late universe.
-At first, a narrow potential well is made from the combination of the gauge potential and other terms in the potential, so the $\phi$ oscillates about the minimum of the potential ($\phi_{\text{min}}$) and does not follow the tracking solution of the sole Ratra-Peebles potential.
-As the gauge potential is redshifted away, the $\phi_{\text{min}}$ also moves toward the larger value, and the potential well becomes shallower.
-Hence, the oscillation cannot persist and the $\phi$ cannot track the $\phi_{\text{min}}$ anymore and $\phi$ is left behind.
-Then the gauge potential does not affect the $\phi$ dynamics anymore, and the $\phi$ joins the tracking solution.
+Figure~\ref{fig:tendency} illustrates how $V_{\text{gauge}}$ is significant in some periods but disappears in the late universe.
+At first, a narrow potential well is made from the combination of $V_{\text{gauge}}$ and other terms in the potential.
+So the $\phi$ oscillates about the minimum of the potential ($\phi_{\text{min}}$) and does not follow the tracking solution of the sole Ratra-Peebles potential.
+Then, as $V_{\text{gauge}}$ is redshifted away, the $\phi_{\text{min}}$ also moves toward the larger value, and the potential well becomes shallower.
+Hence, the oscillation cannot persist, the $\phi$ cannot track the $\phi_{\text{min}}$ anymore, and $\phi$ is left behind.
+Then $V_{\text{gauge}}$ does not affect the $\phi$ dynamics anymore, and the $\phi$ joins the tracking solution.
+As an example, the solid curve in Fig.~\ref{fig:gauge_sub-1} shows the deviation from the tracking solution due to $V_{\text{gauge}}$ but accordance in the late universe.

-On the other hand, the quintessence field value is always important for the $X$ field dynamics, since the dark gauge boson mass is proportional to the $\phi$.
-(The details can be found in App.~\ref{sec:Ultra-light dark gauge boson}.)
-Hence the evolution of $\phi$ affects the evolution of the dark gauge boson density.
-In Fig.~\ref{fig:gauge_sub-3}, it is shown how the $\phi$ affects the dark gauge boson energy density.
-For each curve (solid orange and dashed orange), there are two bending points.
-The one around $a= 10^{-11}$ (vertical solid line) is common to two curves.
-This is related to that the $\phi$ is initially frozen but starts to increase around the bending point as one can observe from Fig.~\ref{fig:gauge_sub-1}.
-Before this bending point, the dark gauge boson does not oscillate yet and $\phi$ stays constant, so the energy density of the dark gauge boson only scales as $a^{-2}$, or $\rho_X/\rho_{\rm CDM}\propto a$.
-(See App.~\ref{sec:Ultra-light dark gauge boson} for the scaling law of the energy density of the coherent dark gauge boson.)